Justintime50/easypost-tools-ui/README.md

 ## Setup

 This project requires [Docker](https://www.docker.com/products/docker-desktop), PHP, and Composer.

 **Run Script:** To setup EasyPost UI, simply open `setup.command` and it will setup everything for you!
 All you'll need to do is add your API key to the `.env` file.

+**EasyPost API:** You'll need a test or production API key from [EasyPost's website](https://easypost.com).
+Create an account and grab the API key you'd like to use.

 If you want manual setup instructions, see our [SETUP.md](/SETUP.md) file.

 ## Usage

-One the project is setup, navigate to `localhost:8000` and you'll arrive at the app.
+Once the project is setup, navigate to `localhost:8000` and you'll arrive at the app.
 Use the various links to interact with the API via a UI.

 Simply run `docker-compose up -d` in the project root directory for future deployments.